 |Ginkgo biloba fruit and seed.|

 Fresh ginkgo nuts appear in the markets by October and stay so until the end of February.
 Actually, fresh ginkgo fruits that fall off the trees are hand-picked and processed further to obtain edible nuts.
 Each ginkgo fruit consists of an outer fleshy inedible pulp, like as in date fruit, known as sarcotesta.

 In the rest of the world, however, ginkgo nuts are rarely heard about and oftentimes recommended for medicinal purposes to improve stamina and respiratory functions.
-In the United States, FDA has not approved the use of ginkgo nuts as a food item or food additive.
+In the United States, the FDA has not approved the use of ginkgo nuts as a food item or food additive.

-In the groceries, choose fresh whole dry nuts that feature heavy for their size, and clean smooth surface.
-Raw, shelled kernels in air-tight packets and canned ginkgo can be readily available in the stores specializing in the sale of Far-East Asian food items.
+In the groceries, choose fresh whole dry nuts that are heavy for their size, and have clean smooth surfaces.
+Raw, shelled kernels in air-tight packets and canned ginkgo can be readily available in stores specializing in the sale of Far-East Asian food items.

 Fresh, unshelled nuts can be stored at room temperature for few a weeks; and inside the freezer section of the home refrigerator for several months.
 Shelled kernels, however, should be used sooner since they tend to turn rancid.
 Shelled nuts, however, stay in good condition for a couple of days stored in the refrigerator.

 |Raw fresh ginkgo nuts in a South Korean market.|

 Fresh Ginkgo nuts are a delicacy in China, Japan, and the Korean peninsula.
 Natives of the East-Asia region generally eat them toasted and dried or boiled in dishes.
-The process of cutting open their tough outer shell can be made easier if you toast the whole nut for a few minutes on a frying pan.
-Then, using hand pliers or a small hammer, gently hit on the nut to crack it open.
+The process of cutting open their tough outer shell can be made easier if you toast the whole nut for a few minutes in a frying pan.
+Then, using hand pliers or a small hammer, gently hit the nut to crack it open.
 Gently peel thin, outer brown membrane enveloping around a single, jade-green edible ginkgo kernel inside.

 Here are some serving methods:

 Ginkgo nuts are a special delicacy in East Asian cuisine.
-In Japan (ginnan or white nuts), where they welcomed as autumn and new year seasonal wonder, are a unique addition to savory egg custard known as chawanmushi.
+In Japan (ginnan or white nuts), which they welcomed as autumn and New Year seasonal wonder, are a unique addition to savory egg custard known as chawanmushi.